NishatAfla/dynamic_city-openGL-project-/README.md

 Traffic Management: Implement real-time traffic management algorithms to simulate the flow of vehicles on city roads, including the dynamic behavior of traffic signals and the influence of user interactions on traffic patterns.
 Day-to-Night Transition: Simulate the transition from day to night including changes in lighting, shadow.
 User Interaction: Provide users with interactive controls and interfaces to navigate the simulation, allowing them to observe and influence various aspects of the urban environment, such as traffic flow and also day or night transistion.
-This project has been co-created with Sumaiya Tasnim
+This project has been co-created with SumaiyaTasnim000(https://github.com/SumaiyaTasnim000)